hablapps/AllRoadsLeadToKdb/technical-post/TrafficQProjectRecords.md

 * **[Use pythonic indexing](https://code.kx.com/pykx/1.6/user-guide/fundamentals/indexing.html)**

-> *"Accessing data from q objects such as lists or tables from python can be done with indexing similar to what you can use in numpy or pandas.
+> *"Accessing data from q objects such as lists or tables from Python can be done with indexing similar to what you can use in numpy or pandas.
 This has made my job much easier."*

 ```python